RodrigoBertotti/firebase-cloud-functions-typescript-example/README.md

     throw new HttpResponseError(
         403,
         'FORBIDDEN',
-        `Even though you are a store owner, you are a owner of another store, so you can't see full details of this product` );
+        `You aren't the correct storeOwner`
+    );
 }
 ```

 ### 🚫 Permission errors

-- #### "Only storeOwner can access"
+- #### "Only storeOwner can perform this operation"
-Means you are not logged with a `buyer` claim rather
+Means you are not logged in with a user that has the `buyer` claim rather
 than with a user that contains the  `storeOwner` claim.

 - #### "You aren't the correct storeOwner"
-Means you are logged with the correct claim, but you are trying to read others storeOwner's data.
+Means you are logged in with the correct claim, but you are trying to read other storeOwner's data.

+- #### "Only admin can perform this operation"
+Means that this operation requires to be logged with
+a user that has the `admin` claim, but the current user hasn't.

 - #### "Requires authentication"
+If you forget to add the Authentication header

 ## Authentication fields on Express Request Handler

 This project adds 3 new fields to the request object on the
 express request handler,
-you can also customize this on `src/@types/express.d.ts` TypeScript file.
+you can also customize this on `src/api/@types/express.d.ts` TypeScript file.

 ### `req.authenticated`
 type: `boolean`